Stages of Change

 a form of regression to previous stages.

 - It refers to falling back to the old behaviors after going

 - Regression occurs when individuals revert to an earlier

 - Plan stronger coping strategies

-The model has been applied to a wide variety of problem behaviors like;
+- The model has been applied to a wide variety of problem

 - smoking cessation